Becoming a Seller - Frequently Asked Questions

 How long will it take for my application to be reviewed?

-Due to a high volume of applications received, our current review waiting time is six to eight weeks unless you opt-in to Fast Track in which case your application will be reviewed within 2 business days.
+Due to a high volume of applications received, our current review waiting time is 8 to 10 weeks.

 My application has been unsuccessful.
 What next?

 We do not allow more than one application per artist within a 6 month period.
 If your application has been unsuccessful but you are interested in reapplying, please do so in 6 months time from the date your application was reviewed.
 E.g if your application is reviewed on the 10th April, you will need to allow until after the 10th October.